Who we are

 Strictly speaking, the Board does not actually register patent and trade marks attorneys.
 That function is the responsibility of the position known as the Designated Manager.

-Currently, the position of Designated Manager is held by IP Australia’s Director General Patricia Kelly.
+Currently, the position of Designated Manager is held by IP Australia’s Director General Michael Schwager.

 The Director General of IP Australia (or their nominee) is an ex-officio member of the Board for as long as they hold this position.

-The position of Designated Manager is appointed by the Secretary of the Department of Industry, Innovation and Science.
+The position of Designated Manager is appointed by the Secretary of the Department of Industry, Science, Energy and Resources.

 The Board’s structure